MapsPeople/docs/src/web/v4/index.md

 ## Work with MapsIndoors SDK behind a Firewall

-If you need to work with MapsIndoors SDK behind a firewall, you might need to [white-list some IP-adresses]({{ site.url }}/various/ip-whitelisting/).
+If you need to work with MapsIndoors SDK behind a firewall, you might need to [allowlist some IP-addresses]({{ site.url }}/various/mapsindoors-sdk-firewall/).